freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/link-to-external-pages-with-anchor-elements.md

 `<a href="https://freecodecamp.org">this links to freecodecamp.org</a>`

-Then your browser will display the text **"this links to freecodecamp.org"** as a link you can click.
-And that link will take you to the web address **`https://www.freecodecamp.org`**.
+Then your browser will display the text `this links to freecodecamp.org` as a link you can click.
+And that link will take you to the web address `https://www.freecodecamp.org`.

 # --instructions--